 I used to be a little skeptical: bloggers that blog about how to make money blogging?
 Sounds like a scam.
-However, I totally understand now.
-Refining your blog strategy so that it makes money takes a lot of time, effort and adaptability.
+However, I understand now.
+Refining your blog strategy to make money takes a lot of time, effort, and adaptability.

-Once you start understanding certain algorithms, it’s just so exciting to share all you know about it.
+Once you start understanding specific algorithms, it’s just so exciting to share all you know about them.
 Plus, the blogging and marketing niche is a profitable one.

 Some of my favorite blogs in this niche:

 - Melyssa Griffin (Made $283,680 in December 2016 of which net profit $191,146)

 - Allison Lindstrom

 - Love Family Health

 I wasn’t sure whether to include this niche because ‘lifestyle’ isn’t the easiest niche to make money.